cany748/awg-easy/README.md

 Just follow [these steps](https://evoll.github.io/awg-easy/latest/examples/tutorials/basic-installation/) in the detailed documentation.

-You can also install WireGuard Easy with the [docker run command](https://evoll.github.io/awg-easy/latest/examples/tutorials/docker-run/) or via [podman](https://evoll.github.io/awg-easy/latest/examples/tutorials/podman-nft/).
+You can also install AmneziaWG Easy with the [docker run command](https://evoll.github.io/awg-easy/latest/examples/tutorials/docker-run/) or via [podman](https://evoll.github.io/awg-easy/latest/examples/tutorials/podman-nft/).

 Now [setup a reverse proxy](https://evoll.github.io/awg-easy/latest/examples/tutorials/basic-installation/#setup-reverse-proxy) to be able to access the Web UI securely from the internet.
 This step is optional, just make sure to follow the guide [here](https://evoll.github.io/awg-easy/latest/examples/tutorials/reverse-proxyless/) if you decide not to do it.